 Latin American Modernisms and Technology (Cornell Institute for Comparative Modernities, ICM, and Africa World Press, 2018.)
 This collection of essays documents the creative involvement of Latin American artists and intellectuals with modern technologies from the nineteenth-century to the present.
 The book aims to stimulate new ways of thinking about histories of art and media art to challenge the conceptual separation of“developed” and “underdeveloped” countries that perpetuates the marginalization of the Global South from modernity.

 Domain Errors!
 Cyberfeminist Practices, a subRosa project edited by María Fernández, Faith Wilding and Michelle Wright (N.Y.: Autonomedia, 2002).
-Originally intended as a book for a general audience, this volume focuses on issues missing from second-wave cyberfeminism, mainly race and reproduction.
+Originally intended as a book for a general audience, this volume focuses on issues underdeveloped in second-wave cyberfeminism such as race and reproduction.

 - “Gordon Pask: Cybernetic Polymath,” Leonardo: Journal of the International Society for the Arts Sciences and Technology, Volume 41, Number 2, April 2008. http://www.mitpressjournals.org/doi/abs/10.1162/leon.2008.41.2.162

 - “Life-Like: Historizing Process and Responsiveness in Digital Art,” in Companion to Contemporary Art Since 1945 edited by Amelia Jones (Malden, MA: Blackwell Publishing Ltd., 2006), 557-581.
 This essay was reprinted in The Art of Art History: A Critical Anthology edited by Donald Preziosi (New York: Oxford University Press, 2009), 458-487.